Oil and Gas Terms Beginning with “P” — Page 10

 A procedure that involves sampling gas and liquid at different points across the diameter of pipe to evaluate the degree of stratification at a specific location.
 Read more →

-The situation in which 10-second and 10-minute gel strengths for a drilling mud have dissimilar values, with the 10-minute number being much higher than the 10-second number.
-This indicates that the gelation of the mud… Read more →
+Progressive gels in drilling fluid rheology refers to a specific operational situation in which the 10-second and 10-minute gel strength measurements for a drilling mud have substantially dissimilar values, with the… Read more →

 A well in which the maximum production rate is fixed by law.
 These laws were developed by producing states primarily to control the market and avoid periodic price collapses.
 Read more →